f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-k8s/automation-workflow.rst

 Terraform Cloud
 ----------------

--  **Workspaces:** Create a CLI or API workspace for each asset in the workflow.

--  Login to terraform cloud and create below workspaces for storing the terraform state file of each job. aws-infra, xc, eks, bookinfo and ce
+-  **Workspaces:** Login to terraform cloud and create below workspaces for storing the terraform state file of each job. aws-infra, xc, eks, bookinfo and ce

 -  **Workspace Sharing:** Under the settings for each Workspace, set the **Remote state sharing** to share with each Workspace created.